frank26080115/Bones-3D-Printer/index.md

  * fully metric, instead of a mix of metric and imperial
  * uses 2020 for the frame, instead of 1010
  * no water-jet cut parts
- * all motion components now available from Amazon, instead of industrial supplies
+ * all motion components now available from Amazon, instead of industrial suppliers
+ * 12V power, instead of 24V

 In general, this still means:

  * Ultimaker-like mechanics
- * No bed sensor required
+ * no bed sensor required
- * About 200mm x 200mm build size
+ * about 200mm x 200mm build size
- * Heated bed
+ * heated bed
  * 32-bit microcontroller (8-bit is still an option)

 CAD